MOTM · Monitoring & Support

 Light, planned check-ins provide space to discuss how the match is going, what is working, and what needs adjusting.
 They should be short, predictable, and supportive — not evaluative.

-Timeline & Format
+Timeline & format

-Format: 5–10 minute call, WhatsApp voice/text, or a tiny online form.
+Format: a 5–10 minute call, WhatsApp voice/text, or a tiny online form.
 Consistency and tone matter more than length.

 Monitoring cadence (tick when planned/completed)

-Focus of Each Check-In
+Focus of each check-in

-Encourage, unblock, and confirm next steps.
+Each contact should encourage, unblock, and confirm next steps.
 End with one concrete action and date.

 Quick prompts

-Safeguarding & Escalation
+Safeguarding & escalation

 Designated Safeguarding Lead (DSL)